tryscer/flock/flock-music.md

 	“Why are you dancing in the corner?” says Jimmy as he’s coming back.
 	“We’re not allowed out,” I say morosely.
 	“Come on, Alice of Wonderland,” says Jimmy.
 “Today’s a special day.
 Dare to dance with me.”
 He grabs me by the hand and I giggle and come along as Cindy and Eleanore cheer, and right there behind the crowd, I’m dancing with a boy.
 A black boy.
 	“Isn’t this illegal?”
 I ask him.
-His motions are smoothe and rythmical and I try to match mine along to him, trying to learn how to dance with a man.
+His motions are smooth and rhythmical and I try to match mine along to him, trying to learn how to dance with a man.

 (next to mine!)